 There’s nothing quite so nasty as pulling up radishes full of wormy radish maggots.
 As you might expect from a maggot, these are the immature phase of a type of fly.
 So, this larvae is from an egg laid by a tiny fly.

-So, the good thing – no wireworm.
-The bad thing – a different pest that attacks tuberous crops like radish and turnip as well as brassicas like cabbage, cauliflower and broccoli.
-Plus, this larvae is laid by a tiny fly — something hard to keep off crops even when using floating row covers.
-They’re so tiny, they can slip through the fluttering cloth or even lay larvae in the soil near crops that the larvae will later attack.
+And because the flies are so small, that means it’s hard to keep them off crops even when using floating row covers.
+That’s because they’re so tiny, they can slip through the fluttering cloth or even lay larvae in the soil near crops that the larvae will later attack.

 Radish maggots look like, well, maggots.
 They’re fat, whitish, squirmy larvae that tunnel through the radish root.
 And when they eat their way through your radishes, they destroy your crop.

 Unfortunately, radish maggots will eat many of your crops.
 So, watch out for them on other crops including turnips to radishes to broccoli.

 How do you get rid of radish maggots?

 The best way to avoid radish maggots is to avoid getting them in the first place!
 So, practicing crop rotation can really help.
 Basically, that means not planting the same crops this pest likes in the same place year after year.